-It is possible to go diving in Ilha Grande and there are a few dive shops in town to choose from.
-I went with Dive & Cia which was a great experience.
-The tour is about 6 hours long and we dived at two different sites.
-It’s about an hour boat ride to the dive sites from town.
+It is possible to go diving in Ilha Grande, and there are a few dive shops in town to choose from.
+I went with Dive & Cia, which was a great experience.
+The tour is about 6 hours long, and we dived at two different sites.
+It’s about an hour’s boat ride to the dive sites from town.

 Where to eat in Isla Grande, Brasil

 For a small town, there are a number of delicious restaurants to choose from in the Vila do Abraao.
 Surrounded by a marine-rich ocean, the seafood on the island is excellent.
-The only complaint I had about the restaurants is that the service is very slow.
-But hey it’s island time, right?
+The only complaint I had about the restaurant is that the service is very slow.
+But hey, it’s island time, right?